Good Deeds Program

 Who is eligible?

-Anyone interested in purchasing, selling, or investing in a Big Sky property may participate.
+The program prioritizes local buyers using the funds as their down payment to purchase their primary residence.
+However, anyone interested in purchasing, selling, or investing in a Big Sky property may participate.

 What properties are eligible for Good Deeds?